Replacement Cable Temple arms for Windsor, Wire Rim Glasess, and Riding Temple

 Vintage replacement cable temples for eyeglasses are hard to find in useable condition.condition.
 We carry replacement cable temples in thickness .026 and .045.
 The size .045 is also available with engravings.
 Generally, the Marshwood style and WWII Military issue eyeglass frames were engraved.
 It is rare find a Windsor frame that is engraved.
 We have both yellow gold filled, and white gold filled replacement cable temples for eyeglass frames.

-There is a difference between American made and English made frames.
-English and most European Windsors use a different style cable end.
-Click here for images of English made cable temples and their ends.
+There is a difference between American made and English made vintage frames with regards to their cable temples replacement.
+English and most European Windsors use a different style cable temple end.

 The blade end of cable temples come in two sizes, .026 and .045 thousands of an inch.
 All riding temple frames need the 0.26 size.
 More than ninety percent of Windsor frames need the .026 size.
 Click here for samples of these styles.

 All Marshwood frames, all P3 frames, and a few Windsor frames need the .045 size.

 Cable temples were also common with childrens cat eye glasses.